jakecastelli/trongate-vscode/README.md

 This extension will allow you to:

-* Create a blank module directory scaffold similar to the Desktop-app but with a starter class and asset.json ready for you to create whatever is on your mind - enjoy!
+* Create a module directory scaffold
+  * with a starter class, complete with asset.json ready for you to create whatever is on your mind - enjoy!
+  * now with v1.0.2+ you can create a view, complete with linked CSS and JavaScript files

 ![vsc-102-view](https://user-images.githubusercontent.com/7813262/97399997-6c461400-1942-11eb-91c0-41658b5664ec.gif)